-Creatine is an amino acid found in your muscles.
+Creatine is an amino acid derivative produced in the body from other amino acids.
 It has been shown to improve muscle strength, increase lean muscle mass, and help the muscles recover during exercise (24).

 The intake of creatine prior to injury may decrease symptoms after a traumatic brain injury (25).